-How to Tell If Pumpkin Pie Is Done
+How to Tell When Pumpkin Pie Is Done

 How Long Is Pumpkin Pie Good For?

-For everything you’d ever want to know on the subject of how to store pumpkin pie, how long pumpkin pie is good for.
-Here's the summary, though: Homemade pumpkin pie can sit on the counter for two hours at room temperature; it lasts for 3 to 4 days in the fridge; and pumpkin pie can be frozen for a month and still maintain its quality.
+Here's the summary, though: Homemade pumpkin pie can sit on the counter for two hours at room temperature; it lasts for three to four days in the fridge; and pumpkin pie can be frozen for a month and still maintain its quality.
 Technically, pumpkin pie will last for a year or more in the freezer, but the taste starts to go downhill after about a month.
 See how to freeze and defrost a pumpkin pie.